glentanner/hl7-v2-integration-harness/README.md

 - Interface engine simulation using Dockerized NextGen Connect (Mirth)

 This mirrors how many real-world hospital interfaces still operate today.

 ---
+## 🧪 Interface Scenario Example

+**Scenario:**
+An ADT^A01 message is sent for a patient registration event.

+**Expected behavior:**
+- Message is framed using MLLP and transmitted over TCP
+- ACK is correlated using MSH-10 ↔ MSA-2
+- On `AA`, the message is archived as successfully processed
+- On `AR` (e.g., missing PID segment):
+  - Message is not retried
+  - Payload and ACK are archived
+  - Failure is classified for later inspection or replay

+This mirrors real-world interface engine behavior where invalid clinical messages must be preserved for audit and remediation rather than silently discarded.

+---

+## 🏥 Clinical Context

+This harness models a simplified upstream **patient registration system** sending ADT messages to a downstream **interface engine**, mirroring common hospital integration patterns.

+The focus is on:
+- Correct sequencing and acknowledgment of patient events
+- Detecting and classifying malformed clinical data
+- Ensuring failed messages are traceable and recoverable
+- Preventing silent data loss in regulated environments

+These concerns are foundational to clinical systems such as pharmacy, laboratory, oncology, and downstream EMR integrations.
+While this harness runs in a non-production environment, the behaviors modeled reflect production interface patterns commonly encountered in hospital IT operations.

+---